NewAmsterdamLabs/ZOZolaZoomTransition/README.md

                                                 fromViewController:(UIViewController *)fromVC
                                                   toViewController:(UIViewController *)toVC {

+    // Are we presenting or dismissing?
     ZOTransitionType type = (fromVC == self) ?
 ZOTransitionTypePresenting : ZOTransitionTypeDismissing;

-    return [ZOZolaZoomTransition transitionFromView:_selectedCell.imageView
+    // Create a transition instance with a target view (in this case a collection view cell's imageView) return [ZOZolaZoomTransition transitionFromView:_selectedCell.imageView
                                                type:type
                                            duration:0.6